Colleges by Location

 Retention Rate

-The freshman retention rate for University of Massachusetts Boston was 72.5% in 2023, a clear indication of the excellence and value of the educational experience at this school.
+As reported in 2024, the freshman retention rate for University of Massachusetts Boston was 73%, indicative of the exceptional educational experience and supportive environment at this school.

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-At this academic institution, the proportion of students graduating in six years is 51%.
+The six-year completion rate at this institution is 51%.

 Student Body